hyperion-rt/hyperion/docs/postprocessing/extracting_observables.rst

 As for SEDs, the attributes of the image will depend on the options specified.
 The main difference compared to SEDs is that there are two dimensions for the x and y position in the image instead of the aperture dimension.

+See :doc:`../tutorials/tutorial_images` for an example of extracting images from a model.